Copper is a naturally occurring essential mineral. It occurs in both nature and in your body. Copper has been used by

 Copper jewellery possesses special interest and high value for its scientific connection to the fundamental mechanisms of biochemistry.
 Copper jewellery is also valued for its potential as a broad-spectrum adjuvant therapy.

-Copper bracelets are prefered by some over dietary copper or copper supplements for several reasons:
+Copper bracelets are preferred by some over dietary copper or copper supplements for several reasons: